facebook/docusaurus/website/docs/api/themes/theme-configuration.md

 ### Navbar dropdown {#navbar-dropdown}

 Navbar items of the type `dropdown` has the additional `items` field, an inner array of navbar items.
 The dropdown items cannot be dropdowns themselves.
-In other words, they can of be one of the following types: `default`, `doc`, `docsVersion`.
+In other words, they can of be one of the following types: `default`, `doc`, `docsVersion`. **This is henceforth referred to as link-like items.**

 Note that the dropdown base item is a link as well, so it is possible be clickable by itself and therefore receive any of the props of a [plain navbar link](#navbar-items).